NTLM Relaying – Making the Old New Again

 • NTLM relaying

-There will be nothing new here, only the old revisited, but just maybe some of these techniques have slipped your mind or in the rush to abuse ESC1 you might not have tried them.
+The undelaying exploits are not new here, only the old revisited, but just maybe some of the modern techniques for abusing them have slipped your mind in the rush to abuse ESC1.
+These techniques should be part of your on-premise AD toolkit, so let’s jump into the details.

 Below is a diagram of my very basic KENNEDY.local home domain setup consisting of: